statechannels/SCBridge-Wallet/README.md

 - In a new terminal start the origin chain by running `yarn chain:origin`
 - In a new terminal start the destination chain by running `yarn chain:destination`
-- In a new terminal deploy the contracts and start the UI by running: `yarn deploy:origin && yarn deploy:destination && yarn start`
+- In a new terminal deploy the contracts and start the UI by running: `yarn deploy-and-start`

 ### Ingredients